opsschool/curriculum/text_editing_101.rst

 don't have to use ``vimtutor`` if you don't want to, though -- just know that it is there if you wish to try it out.

-Command and Insert mode
+``vi``  Modes
 -----------------------

-The first thing to understand about how ``vi`` works is that it operates in two modes.
+The first thing to understand about how ``vi`` works is that it operates in different modes.

+**Normal mode** is ``vi``'s default mode and should be the mode you are in most of the time.
+When in normal mode, the keys you type are interpreted by ``vi`` as commands, not as text you wish to put into the file.
+For example, moving the cursor around the screen is a series of commands, as is deleting text.

 **Insert mode** is when you are actually typing in text.
-The keys you type while in insert mode are simply dumped into the editor.
+The keys you type while in insert mode are simply dumped into the buffer (``vi``'s name for the file you are editing).
 You exit insert mode by pressing the ``Esc`` key.

-**Command mode** is when ``vi`` is *not* in insert mode.
-When in command mode, the keys you type are interpreted by ``vi`` as commands, not as text you wish to put into the file.
-For example, moving the cursor around the screen is a series of commands, as is writing to a file.
+**Command-line mode** is when you are typing a command on the cmd line at the bottom of the window.
+This is for the Ex commands, ":", the pattern search commands, "?" and "/", and the filter command, "!".

 Hello, world!
 -------------